AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 3 - Computer Vision/README.md

 -Clone YOLOv5 tensorflow repository: https://github.com/ultralytics/yolov5​

--Use trained weights (.pt and .yaml) for AAU’s dataset, from github​ (see trained_networks_folder) or export trained tensorflow model from google colab
+-Use the trained weights (.pt and .yaml) for AAU’s dataset, from github​ (see trained_networks_folder) or export trained tensorflow model from google colab

 ## Getting help
 Ask on Teams or contact Rui or Dimitrios at email {rmhpdf,dimi}@mp.aau.dk